Last Updated on August 21, 2023

 The History of Old Baldy

-While Old Baldy is North Carolina’s oldest lighthouse, it’s not the first built on Bald Head Island.
+While Old Baldy (Bald Head Lighthouse) is North Carolina’s oldest lighthouse, it’s not the first built on Bald Head Island.

 The original lighthouse was completed in 1794 and torn down in 1813, due to hurricane-heightened erosion.

-Old Baldy Lighthouse was built further inland from the first lighthouse and Daniel Way completed it on April 1, 1817, after four months of construction.
+Old Baldy Lighthouse on Bald Head Island was built further inland from the first lighthouse, and Daniel Way completed it on April 1, 1817, after four months of construction.

 It was built with recycled bricks from the original lighthouse, along with newly-pressed bricks.

 To protect the bricks, Way covered them with stucco.
-The lantern was also recycled from the original lighthouse.
+The light station in the lantern room was also recycled from the original lighthouse.

 That original lighting structure remained until 1855, after many years of lackluster performance in guiding ships past the dangerous shoals that sit at the mouth of the Cape Fear River.